dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 ASP.NET Core Identity is a membership system which allows you to add login functionality to your application.
 Users can create an account and login with a user name and password or they can use an external login provider such as Facebook, Google, Microsoft Account, Twitter or others.

 You can configure ASP.NET Core Identity to use a SQL Server database to store user names, passwords, and profile data.
-Alternatively, you can use your own persistent store, for example Azure Table Storage.
+Alternatively, you can use your own persistent store, for example, an Azure Table Storage.
 This document contains instructions for Visual Studio and for using the CLI.

 ## Overview of Identity